Dreajar/Diet-Optimisation/README.md

 I took a graduate course in optimisation theory.
 I recently got into bodybuilding and want to know what I should eat in each dining hall.
 I wanted to learn MATLAB.
 Ka-Pow!

 # Description of problem
-According to Prospect Medical (add hyperlink), the optimal diet should consist of 50% carbohydrates, 20% protein, and 30% fat.
+According to the [National Library of Medicine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6163457/), the optimal diet should consist of 50% carbohydrates, 20% protein, and 30% fat.
 Furthermore, one should consume around 30 grams of protein per meal.
 Therefore, the aim is of this project is to find the optimal combination of food items in a given menu that minimizes the difference of the ratios between the optimal diet and my diet.
 Furthermore, my diet should satisfy the following conditions:
 1. Total calories that I feel like I've eaten must be within 800 ~ 1200 (more on this later)
 2. Minimum of 30g protein
 3. Minimum of 80g carbs